 # prediction_score = model.predict(resized_img)

-To analyse the performance of these methods, I wrote a simple test script.
+To analyze the performance of these methods, I conducted a simple test.
 Here are the results on my system:

 With File IO: 35.4 ms ± 2.07 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)